Sristi1123/CodSoft/README.md

 # 3) TickTask
 TickTask is a simple Python-based desktop tool made using the Tkinter library.
 It allows users to add tasks with a countdown timer (e.g., “5m” or “1h 20m”).
 When the timer ends, it asks whether the task is completed and marks it with ✅ or ❌.
 It's easy to use and helps in managing time and staying focused.

+# 4) Password Generator
+This is a simple password generator app made using Python and Tkinter.
+It lets users create strong passwords by choosing the length and types of characters like letters, numbers, and symbols.
+The app shows how strong the password is and allows users to copy or save it.
+It also keeps a list of previously created passwords with the date.